LinkedInBy Laura Cairns·5 min read·May 18, 2026

 This matters most when you're building a professional presence around a specific niche or point of view.
 If people read ten of your comments, they should be able to tell something real about who you are.
 Generic AI output works against that — Brand Voice works with it.

-How to Use Both Together
+How Do You Use Both Together?

 The authenticity pass runs on every generation automatically — you don't need to do anything.
 Brand Voice requires a one-time setup in the sidebar.